How Do We Taste What We Eat?

 Smells travel to the brain in two ways: up through the nostrils as you bring food to your mouth and again through the "back door" once the food is in the mouth, as some smells make their way up to the scent receptors through the pharynx.

 While vanilla ice cream and apple pie register as "sweet" on the tongue, their flavors differ because their smell, mouth feel, and temperature are processed simultaneously as they taste.
-The end result is the flavor of ice cream versus the flavor of apple pie.
+The result is ice cream's flavor versus apple pie's flavor.

 When "smell" is taken out of the equation and mouth feel and temperature are similar, it is no wonder that an apple and an onion "taste" the same.